 Because knowledge without application is useless.
 And to truly apply a lot of the ideas in these articles—give feedback, be transparent, build trust, communicate effectively, etc.—you must first understand who you’re working with.

 That understanding depends on an input most managers don’t have: workplace behavioral data.
 This data tells you what drives employees at work—and what makes them hate their job or clash with co-workers.
-Without this information, it’s nearly impossible to create a successful team.
+Without this information, it’s nearly impossible to create an effective team.

 Think of it this way: You’re drafting for a sports team but can only pick your team based on how your prospects look.
 You don’t know what their strengths or weaknesses are—or even whether they’re offensive or defensive players.
-That’s what building cohesive teams is like without data to drive the process.
+That’s what building team cohesion is like without data to drive the process.

 The good news is it’s not terribly difficult to obtain this information.
 A simple behavioral assessment will help you learn more about who’s on your team so you can better align employees with the team goals—and prevent interpersonal conflict.